Starting with the Land: An Indigenous-Led Approach to Housing and Community Development in Vancouver’s Downtown Eastside

 A design charette is a collaborative planning session where experts come together to generate ideas and shape the direction of a project.
 It brings community members, designers and decision-makers into the same room to listen, sketch, discuss and co-create in a focused and hands-on environment.

-As part of this process, Central City Foundation is hosting a small, focused design charette exploring one of CCF’s DTES properties.
-While participation in the charette is limited, we will share key highlights during the final November 5th workshop that will inform the broader community vision.
+As part of this process, Central City Foundation hosted a small, focused design charette exploring one of CCF’s DTES properties.
+While participation in the charette was limited, we will share key highlights that will inform the broader community vision.

 Using the knowledge shared at each workshop, Central City Foundations team will create, envision and design a building and surrounding spaces that include the history of these lands, the realities of the needs today and with a vision for the future rooted in community, connection and belonging.